portland-startups/docs/README.md

 Portland, Oregon, Startups
 =================

 Ah Portland.
 So good at anecdotal evidence and qualifying stuff.
-Not always so good at quatifying stuff.
+Not always so good at quantifying stuff.

 So, in an effort to get more meaningful metrics on what's happening around these parts, I thought it might be valuable to do a better job of documenting what's happening in the the Portland startup community.